 - Put water in a Solo cup.
 Usually, people don’t ask what’s in it.

 - Use a koozie to cover a canned beverage like soda or sparkling water.

 - If attending a party, bring your own beverage of choice.
 People are less inclined to ask because they saw you come in with it.

 - Try a nonalcoholic beer, wine, or cocktail.

-Decoy drink or not, it’s up to the asking individuals to be more aware of these situations, and avoid making someone uncomfortable because they feel like they have to give an answer, Caldwell says.
+Decoy drink or not, it’s up to the asking individuals to be more aware of these situations, and avoid making someone uncomfortable because they feel like they have to give an answer, according to our clinical experts.
 “The power is that you don’t.”